How long have you been in business?

 We organized in September 2003 and our first book appeared in January 2004.
 The Modern History Press division was established in 2007.
 We produce approximately 12 to 25 titles per year which puts us on the large side of the category “small publisher”.
-As of January 2018, we have 175 titles in print, most are in BOTH paperback and hardcover editions.
+As of July2020, we have 230 titles in print, most are in BOTH paperback and hardcover editions.

 Offset printing requires that you have a crystal ball and be able to predict how many copies are needed in what time period.
 We prefer the POD model which is more flexible, environmentally conscious, and with considerable cost and time savings.
 We contract with print factories in the USA, UK, and Australia independently.
 That being said, we do use offset printing for books that prove to have a good track record or special binding requirements not available by POD.

 Ingram does not break out sales numbers by bookstore.
 If it did, publishers could bypass the wholesaler and sell directly to their bookstore customers.
 Therefore, we cannot know which stores sell how many.
 However, industry figures tell us that brick-and-mortar stores are fewer than 30% of book sales worldwide (and falling).
 A large portion of books are sold through non-bookstores: gift shops, museums, library purchases, and department stores.

 Right now we are doing “Triple Editions” for all new products: paperback, hardcover, and eBook.
 Our eBook products are on Amazon Kindle, Apple iBook, B&N Nook, Kobo, and Google Play.
 Additionally, we work through library eBook wholesalers including: ProQuest/Ebrary/EBL, EBSCOhost, ContentReserve/Overdrive as well as eBook distributors like PublishDrive.
 Some workbooks may not be appropriate for eBook but 95% of our titles are doable on eBook.

 Royalties are paid twice yearly in February and August.
 Most of our authors are currently paid by PayPal.
 A paper check can also be issued to authors in the USA.
 Authors in Canada, UK, and Australia generally prefer to be paid via PayPal.
 We can also send by Western Union although a $24 electronic funds transfer charge must be deducted from your royalties.

 Well there are two completely different things that happen